eclipse-zenoh/zenoh-backend-filesystem/README.md

   * `<dir>` is the `"dir"` property specified at storage creation.
 Each zenoh **key/value** put into the storage will map to a file within the storage's directory where:
   * the file path will be `${ZBACKEND_FS_ROOT}/<dir>/<relative_zenoh_key>`, where `<relative_zenoh_key>`
-    will be the zenoh key, stripped from the `"key_prefix"` property specified at storage creation.
+    will be the zenoh key, stripped from the `"strip_prefix"` property specified at storage creation.
   * the content of the file will be the value written as a RawValue.
 I.e. the same bytes buffer that has been transported by zenoh.
 For UTF-8 compatible formats (StringUTF8, JSon, Integer, Float...) it means the file will be readable as a text format.